XIDA/Coding-Standards/Roadmap.md

 - Explanation of the basic file structure of all software products (language independent)
 - a few mandatory coding standards that must be followed
 - a few optional coding standards that should be followed (and might become mandatory one day)
+- subversion and git commit messages should use to a defined standard
+- subversion commit messages will be automatically checked if the standard was used